CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

             in the hierarchy to make it work.
             -   Yet bear in mind that Unity Importer merges Objects called equally into a single Mesh!

-    2 - If you have created Object/s called "Scene" or it's possible case variations place them at top of the Object Hierarchy in Crocotile3D (Scene tab).
+    2 - If you have created Object/s called "Scene" or it's possible casing variations place them at top of the Object Hierarchy in Crocotile3D (Scene tab).
             - This is a special case as "Scene" is the default existing Object in Crocotile3D, it get's applied to all non-grouped-tiles by default.
-            - Again if you create more Objects called "Scene" they will get merged with the non-grouped-tiles into a single Mesh by Unity.
+            - Again if you create Objects called "Scene" they will get merged with the non-grouped-tiles into a single Mesh by Unity.

     3 - If the Unity project doesn't have Color Space set to Gamma in the Player Settings